verbb/formie/docs/guides/fields/dynamic-option-sources-in-practice.md

 Static is the default when the field only defines an `options` table in the builder.

-## Predefined — ship common datasets without maintenance
+## Predefined — Ship Common Datasets Without Maintenance

 Use **Predefined** when Formie already ships the list: